-- 4.2.1 Medical Appointments Parents and carers are required where possible to make routine medical, dental and opticians outside the school day.
-Parents will be asked to provide evidence of medical appointments which fall inside the school day. - 4.2.2 Hospital Appointments Parents are required to provide evidence of hospital appointments which fall inside the school day.
+7.1.1 Medical Appointments Schools encourage parents and carers where possible to make routine medical, dental and opticians appointments outside the school day.
+Where this is not possible, they should get the school's agreement in advance and the pupil should only be out of school for the minimum amount of time necessary for the appointment.
+Parents will be asked to provide evidence of medical appointments which fall inside the school day.

+7.1.2 Hospital Appointments Schools will ask parents to provide evidence of hospital appointments which fall inside the school day.
 Parents should avoid taking the child out for the entire school day for an appointment when it is practical for them to attend for part of the day.
-If the school considers that the child could have attend for part of the day but is absent for the whole day a proportionate unauthorised absence will be recorded.
+If the school considers that the child could have attended for part of the day but is absent for the whole day a proportionate unauthorised absence will be recorded.

-4.2.3 Requests for Leave of Absence - exceptional circumstances
+7.1.3 Requests for Leave of Absence - exceptional circumstances

+Generally, the DfE guidance does not consider a need or desire for a holiday or other absence for the purpose of leisure and recreation to be an exceptional circumstance.
 Requests for leave in exceptional circumstances should be made at least 2 weeks in advance of the event and in writing using the Leave of Absence Request Form given in Appendix D. Retrospective approval for absence cannot be granted.
 Parents do not have the right of appeal if a request for a leave of absence is declined, the head teacher's decision is final.
 We understand that in some circumstances notice of 2 weeks will not be possible.
 In these circumstances please contact the school office and arrange to speak to the Headteacher / Principal.